Protecting Ebeye from storm erosion and wave overtopping

 • Solution

-A 1.8 metre seawall to protect the island from erosion and inundation
+A 1.8 kilometre seawall to protect the island from erosion and inundation

 The challenge: protecting the Marshall Islands from increasingly frequent climate hazards

-Ebeye, a small low-lying and densely populated island in the Kwajalein Atoll, was almost wiped out in 1991 by Typhoon Zelda.
-The storm caused serious damage to water, sewerage, and powerlines – damaging 60% of Ebeye’s buildings and leaving 5,000 people homeless.
+Ebeye, a small low-lying island in the Kwajalein Atoll with a population of more than 10,000 people, was almost wiped out in 1991 by Typhoon Zelda.
+The storm caused serious damage to water supply, sewerage, and powerlines – damaging 60% of Ebeye’s buildings and leaving 5,000 people homeless.

-As climate hazards become more frequent, the risk from coastal inundation and erosion is growing – and rising sea levels are magnifying the problem.
-Ebeye needed a coastal defence system to protect its infrastructure and its citizens from the impacts of climate change.
+As climate hazards become more frequent, the risk of inundation and flooding is growing – and rising sea levels are magnifying the problem.
+Ebeye needed a coastal defence system to protect its infrastructure and citizens from the impacts of climate change.

 The solution: creating adaptable designs for coastal protection